Monterey Motorsports Reunion

 The Rolex Monterey Motorsports Reunion is an annual event held at WeatherTech Raceway Laguna Seca in Monterey, California.
 Its purpose is to provide an event in which historic racecars can compete.
 It takes place over the course of one weekend every mid-August.
 It was first established by Steve Earle in 1974 as the Monterey Historic Automobile Races.
 Earle organized the meeting for his friends to race their cars at Laguna Seca.
-The event acts as a part of Monterey Car Week, which includes the Pebble Beach Concours d'Elegance and other events.
+The event, known as the Monterey Historics until 2010, acts as a part of Monterey Car Week, which includes the Pebble Beach Concours d'Elegance and other events.

 Approximately 550 cars participate in the event.

 Due to the COVID-19 pandemic, the 2020 event was canceled.

 Sponsorship

 The first company to sponsor the event was the Chrysler Corporation.
 Later, the event added a sponsorship from Rolex.
 The Chrysler sponsorship was replaced with one from Toyota, who sponsored the event from 2006 to 2008.

 Awards

 Although celebrities and professional drivers do attend, the Reunion is not a professional event, and has no awards or prizes for finishing position.
 Each Saturday and Sunday afternoon race has a Rolex Award winner voted by committee.
 Two of the morning races each day honor a Bonham's Cup winner similarly chosen.
-There are special Awards for best paddock display, best Ford-powered car, outstanding craftsmanship, etc. The highest honor is the Rolex Spirit of Monterey Award, A Rolex watch and original Bill Patterson painting, presented to the entrant who best embodies the spirit of the event in his presentation and competition drive.
+There are special Awards for best paddock display, best Ford-powered car, outstanding craftsmanship, etc. The highest honor is the Rolex Spirit of Monterey Award, A Rolex watch and original Bill Patterson painting, presented to the entrant who best embodies the spirit of the event in their presentation and competition drive.